Impossibility of perfectly-secure one-round delegated quantum computing for classical client: Discussion

 \section{Discussion}

-In this paper, we have shown that perfectly-secure cloud quantum computing is impossible for a completely classical client unless a non-affine cryptography is shown to be perfectly secure or classical computing can efficiently simulate quantum computing.
+In this paper, we have shown that unless ${\rm BQP}\subseteq{\rm NP}$ one-round perfectly-secure delegated quantum computing cannot satisfy both the correctness and the perfect blindness simultaneously.

-We think a majority of researchers in quantum information believe quantum computing is more powerful than classical computing.
-Furthermore, if classical computing could efficiently simulate quantum computing, a classical client can achieve perfectly secure cloud quantum computing in the following trivial way, and therefore our question, namely the possibility of the perfect-secure cloud quantum computing for a classical client, is trivialized. \begin{itemize} \item[1.]
-The client encrypts a message which contains information about client's desired quantum computation, and sends it to the server via the classical channel. \item[2.]
-The server returns the message to the client without doing anything. \item[3.]
-The client decrypts the message, and does the quantum computing by herself. \end{itemize}

-At this moment, we do not know whether a perfectly secure non-affine cryptography is possible or not.
-Our result therefore does not exclude the possibility that in a future a perfectly-secure non-affine cryptography is found, and the non-affine cryptography enables perfectly-secure cloud quantum computing for a completely classical client in some clever way.

-We also note that if we relax the requirement of the perfect security, there might be several possibilities of secure cloud quantum computing for a classical client.
-For example, we require not the perfect security but only the computation-theoretical security, fully-homomorphic encryption scheme~\cite{Gentry} would be able to achieve secure cloud quantum computing.
+If we relax the requirement of the perfect security to a computational one, for example, there would be several ways of secure delegated quantum computing for a classical client~\cite{Gentry,Mahadev,Cojocaru,Brakerski}.
+For example, the fully-homomorphic encryption scheme~\cite{Gentry} might be able to achieve secure delegated quantum computing for a classical client.
+Recently, a secure delegated quantum computing protocol for a completely classical client has been proposed by using the Learning With Errors problem~\cite{Mahadev}.

-\acknowledgements TM is supported by the Tenure Track System by MEXT Japan and KAKENHI 26730003 by JSPS.
-TK is supported by KAKENHI 26540002, 24106008, 24240001, 23246071 by JSPS.
+In our proof, we do not assume $c-s\ge 1/poly$.
+Therefore, a similar proof shows that if PP can be solved in the protocol, then the polynomial hierarchy collapses.